-Design with love: the creative process behind GO-JEK redesign
+Design with love: the creative process behind GOJEK redesign — A UX writing case study

 How the redesign is a mission to give more love to our users.

 For those abroad; GOJEK is the largest application-based on-demand service provider in Indonesia.

 We provide daily services for transportation, food delivery, logistics, payment and even lifestyle services like massage and makeup.

 Millions of Indonesians use GOJEK, every single day.

 You can see how GOJEK connects with people and helps them in their daily activities below: it’s the people’s brand.

 The fact that GOJEK receives so much love from the people, it made us reflect and ask ourselves:

 Have we shown them enough love through our app?